ob-yekt/simpleskills/README.md

 ---

 ### Enchanting
-Lock powerful enchantments to specific levels, defaulted to:
+Lock powerful enchantments from being used at an anvil to specific levels, defaulted to:
 - Fortune III: Level 25
 - Sharpness V: Level 50
 - Power V: Level 50